zjrohrbach/markdown-wkshts/Physics-Agenda.md

 Objectives
 ------------
-- Be able to explain the physical significance of the slope of a graph.
-- Understand the principles of good experimental design.
+Be confident in your ability to identify the design of an experiment, summarize the results, and then assess accuracy and precision.

 Agenda
 ---------